Journal

 The Green Coat: A Short Story

-Her boots squeaked and compressed the deepening snow as she walked up the utterly quiet road towards Hampstead Heath.
-She looked towards the grey swirling sky for a second and let the large soft flakes land on her eyelashes and briefly, tentatively, the tip of her warm tongue.
+Her boots squeaked on the deepening snow as she walked up the utterly quiet road towards Hampstead Heath.
+She looked up at the grey swirling sky for a second, letting large soft flakes land on her eyelashes, and briefly, tentatively, the tip of her warm tongue.
 She loved the snow – how the world could be changed in a few moments, as if under a beautiful spell.
-She allowed herself to see the black winter trees etched against the sky, as if she herself were drawing them with her eyes.
-She took it all in, breathing deeply, feeling her heart grow inside her chest and delighted by her warm breath appearing like smoke in front her.
-She remembered herself as a little girl in Austria, huddled with five brothers and two sisters, with her parents around the tree, singing Silent Night and watching her favourite blue glass bauble illuminated by the candlelight.
-She would never forget that blue ornament, or her family, all together that Christmas Eve.

-On the High Street, a group of children, some wearing shorts and whose pullovers needed darning were throwing snowballs at each other, shrieking and shouting, unable to contain the thrill of this sudden gift.
 Men and women, faces covered by hats and scarves were making their way home from the underground.
 Some glanced at the children disapprovingly.
 Didn’t they know there was a war on?

 The wonderment of the snow had left her a little now, and she still had a long walk back to the house.
 The sky was almost black, and the air began to feel icy.
-She pulled her grey coat, which was now damp from the snow, a little tighter around herself.
+She pulled her coat, now damp from the snow, a little tighter around herself.
 She crossed the street into Flask Walk, which she often did, to look at the books and antiques in the windows.

-Almost immediately she sensed something was different.
-There was a light on in one of the shop windows and it was spilling out, creating a circular carpet of gold on the white snow outside.
-Her whole body was drawn to it and she moved closer, losing herself in curiosity.
-This was not a shop that she had seen before and that was strange because she was here at least once a week.
-The gold curlicue lettering in Victorian style had faded and in the darkness it was hard to make out any name at all.
-The tiny flecks of gold paint that were left mirrored the snowflakes more than resembling letters of the alphabet.
+This was not a shop that she had seen before and that was most strange because she was here at least once a week.
+The gold Victorian curlicue lettering had faded and in the darkness it was hard to make out any name at all.
+Flecks of gold paint glinted intermittently through swirls of snowflakes.
 Then, not just her eyes but her whole being, beheld the one item displayed in that shop window.

-Glowing and glinting in soft gold light, was the most beautiful object she had ever seen.
-It was a coat in soft emerald green and it seemed to sing to her from behind the glass.
-It seemed alive.
-In the unlit street, she was embraced by the shop’s light as she stepped forward, until her nose touched the cold glass of the window.
+In the unlit street, she was embraced by the shop’s aura as she stepped forward, until her nose touched the cold glass of the window.
 She saw that the coat was made of what looked like woven moss, decorated with the most delicate scattering of dew-drop silver beads.
 The tiniest of wild flowers of gentian blue and white seemed to grow from the soft folds of velvet green.
-It was the most breathtakingly beautiful thing she had ever seen.
-She noticed a lovely scent.
-She swore she could smell pine trees and the air itself smelt crisper and fresher.
-She wondered if it was coming from the shop or the coat itself.
-She longed for that coat with all of herself.

 Suddenly it was too much for her.
 Tears sprang from her eyes and waves of sadness rushed through her body.
 She couldn’t control the shuddering in her chest.
 Her face was hot with tears as she turned away and began walking home.

-She glanced back once more to gather up the vision of shimmering green coat before pulling her trolley through the bollards and heading somewhat wearily back up the High Street.
 The street was deserted now.
 The snow was still falling and across the road she could she blackout fabric being pulled over windows like eyelids determined on sleep.
 She grew suddenly cold from the inside, and felt completely alone, a small figure under the darkest sky.
-The snow made her think of her brothers fighting on behalf of the enemy in a field somewhere far away.
+She thought of her brothers fighting on behalf of the enemy in a field somewhere far away.

 By the time she got back to the house her feet were wet, there were damp patches around the shoulders and chest of her cardigan, and her nose was tingling.

 The Lady remained in bed for the first half of the day, shouting instructions at them both from upstairs, and calling for them regularly to make sure they remembered this or that.
-The young lady didn’t mind, she knew she could become nervous when her family visited, and she was grateful that her baby was safe and watched over by the Lady while she worked.
+The young lady didn’t mind, she knew she got nervous when her family visited, and she was grateful that her baby was safe and watched over by the Lady while she worked.

 The Lady came downstairs in her finery, including layers of pearl and crystal necklaces, which she only wore on occasions such as this.
-She wobbled slightly on the final stair and the young lady swept towards her taking her baby in the basket from her.
+She wobbled slightly on the final stair and the young lady swept towards her, taking her baby in the basket from her.
 “I’ll put her in my room,” offered the young woman.

 “Welcome! …Harold, Edmund, Cynthia.”
 The lady kissed them daintily on both cheeks.
 “How are you all?
 It’s been a very long time.”